Skip to content

 Pulse Mode

-Pulse mode lets agents work autonomously on a schedule — checking their inbox, finding tasks, and doing work without human intervention.
+Pulse mode is what makes DjinnBot agents truly autonomous.
+Instead of waiting for commands, agents wake up on a schedule — checking their inbox, finding tasks, and doing work without human intervention.
+This is how your AI team works while you sleep.

 How Pulse Works